Is heat stroke serious for dogs and cats?

 How can I get veterinary help immediately?

 Heat stroke can be deadly.
 If you need immediate veterinary attention overnight or on the weekend or bank holiday, find your nearest Vets Now clinic.
-If you’re unsure, our Video Vets Now telehealth service can advise.
+If you’re unsure, we partner with PawSquad telehealth service where you can speak to a vet online.